farzan3/ZmagsTestTask/README.md

         //this class contains more overloaded constructor for Number of output and ignorecase
         //default result count is 10 and its case senstive ("Foo" and "foo" are not equal in
         //default behavious)
+ ## Deplyment

+        //Build.cmd is added
+        //open command promp run build.cmd and it will make jar
+        //Import into project and start using library

         FileAnalyzer analyzer = new FileAnalyzer("testfile.txt");